AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Use Case Of Cloud Summary - Copy (1).md

 **About the top used Services widget:**

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.2d1df09b-ceaf-403f-90ce-2b4acfaaebd4.042.jpeg)

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-**Normal flow:**

 1. If user clicks on the View details( CTA ) on the top used services.
 1. User is redirected to the Overall services page where all the services are shown in count.